mennohellinga/awda/README.md

 ### High priority

-- [ ] implement proper unicode support.
-We need to be able to display latin, cyrillic and arabic text.
-- [ ] identify users who DM'ed about AWD
-- [ ] display AWD DM network

 ### Low priority

 - [ ] make histograms and scatterplots of AWD posts vs various other variables, such as join date, total posts